teambit/docs/docs/tutorials/bit-angular-tutorial.md

 The component is now visible in your collection on bit.dev.
 You can access it in `https://bit.dev/<username>/angular-tutorial`.
 You can also visit the component created for this demo on: https://bit.dev/bit/angular-tutorial

-Checking now the component's status, will no longer display the component as it is now hosted on the remote collection:
+At this point, checking bit's status will no longer display the component as the component is now hosted on the remote collection:

 ```bash
 $ bit status